ahmedkenawy/NoteApp-Using-Realm-DataBase/README.md

 # ِAbout Project :

-This is a simple Note project showing how to use it CRUD Operations
+This is a simple Note project showing how to use CRUD Operations in Realm database.

  1. create a Note
  2. Read Note